duneanalytics/docs/docs/api/api-reference/execute-queries/latest-results.md

 ---
 title: Latest Query Results
-description: Here"s how to get the latest results of a query run
+description: Here's how to get the latest results of a query run
 ---

 # [GET] Latest Query Results